MarcoAurelioAntonio/Budget/README.md

 # 📖 Smart Budget <a name="about-project"></a>

-**Smart Budget** is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+**Money Blackhole** is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
 The Ruby on Rails application allows the user to:

  - Register and log in, so that the data is private to them.
  - Introduce new transactions associated with a category.